 Toronto City Council is the main governing and legislative body of the City of Toronto.
 Council is composed of the Mayor and 44 Councillors.
 Toronto City Council has direct responsibility for the City’s services.
 Council also indirectly oversees other major services (such as police, transit, public health, libraries, public housing) through the appointment of Council members to the boards of directors of the City Council’s agencies, boards, commissions and corporations.

-Toronto City Council meeting of January 31st, 2017.
+Toronto City Council meeting of July 4th, 5th, 6th, 7th 2017.

 Council Highlights is an informal summary of decisions made by Toronto City Council.
 The City Clerk provides the formal documentation here.

 Council approved the integration of City programs and services for seniors at more than 80 seniors-designated buildings in the Toronto Community Housing Corporation (TCHC) portfolio, as recommended in the Tenants First report.
 The seniors-designated buildings will be managed by a new entity separate from TCHC.
 ONe of several motions that Council adopted with this agenda items directs TCHC not to permanently close any additional housing units in 2018 or 2019.

 TransformTO climate action plan